 - Junior Achievement: An elementary, middle or high school child(ren) modeling whole-life stewardship through missions or ministry.

-Nominations for the 2017 class of Fellowship of Christian Stewards are closed.
-You are welcome to make a nomination online for the 2018 class by clicking the link above.
+Nominations for the 2018 class of Fellowship of Christian Stewards are being accepted through March 31, 2018.
+You are welcome to make a nomination online by clicking the link above.

 Nominate by Mail: